timeblade0/mewtwos_revenge/README.md

 How to Play:
 -------------------------
-You will take control of mewtwo and have to fight many other pokemon.
-Unlike the GB pokemon games that use pp for the amount of a move you have, this game uses MP.
-When your shooting, flying, or shielding, you use MP.
+You will take control of Mewtwo and have to fight many other pokemon.
+When you are shooting, flying, or shielding, you use PP.